mattermost/mattermost-handbook/operations/workplace/README.md

 * Test pre-released builds of our core products.
 * Engage with our [communities ](../../contributors/contributors/community.md)including contributors and partners.

-**The Mattermost pre-release server is NOT A PRODUCTION SERVER.** It is a live view of work-in-progress and will contain bugs and have occasional downtime.
+**The Mattermost Community server is NOT A PRODUCTION SERVER.** It is a live view of work-in-progress and will contain bugs and have occasional downtime.

 You can reach the server at: